glassroom/heinsen_position_embeddings/README.md

 ## Compared to Other Methods

-In our limited testing, we have found that our method for encoding position information performs comparably to other methods for encoding position information, but offers many benefits that make it a worthwhile choice, including large representational capacity, low compute cost, and small memory footprint -- in addition to unbounded sequence length.
+In limited comparison experiments, we have found that our method for encoding position information performs similarly to other methods for encoding position information, but offers many benefits that make it a worthwhile choice, including large representational capacity, low compute cost, and small memory footprint -- in addition to unbounded sequence length.
 As always, we recommend testing and comparing against other alternatives to determine which one will work best for your specific application.

 ## Notes